stankata90/yii2-rules-generator/README.md

         // use the string100 template and add more settings
         $customString = ( new StringRules('name' ) )->template_string100()->message('Custom message');

-        // use the string255 template and add more settings
+        // use the string255 template
         $customString255 = ( new StringRules('name' ) )->template_string255();

-        // send $customString and $customString255 to rulesGenerator before get all rules return $this->rulesGenerator( [ $customString, $customString255 ] )->getRules();
+        // send $customString and $customString255 to rulesGenerator before get all the rules return $this->rulesGenerator( [ $customString, $customString255 ] )->getRules();
     }
 ```